palette-software/PaletteInsightAgent/README.md

 See [Developer Notes.txt](https://github.com/palette-software/BlackBoxRecorder/blob/master/Developer%20Notes.txt) for additional developer-specific notes.

-## Is PalMon supported?
+## Is PaletteInsightAgent supported?

-PalMon is made available AS-IS with no support.
+PaletteInsightAgent is made available AS-IS with no support.
 This is intended to be a self service tool and includes a user guide.
-Any bugs discovered should be filed in the [PalMon Git issue tracker](https://github.com/palette-software/BlackBoxRecorder/issues).
+Any bugs discovered should be filed in the [PaletteInsightAgent Git issue tracker](https://github.com/palette-software/BlackBoxRecorder/issues).

-## How can I contribute to PalMon?
+## How can I contribute to PaletteInsightAgent?

 Code contributions & improvements by the community are welcomed & encouraged!
 See [the LICENSE file](https://github.com/palette-software/BlackBoxRecorder/blob/master/LICENSE) for current open-source licensing & use information.